-My name is Marcy, and I am a student midwife at Bella Vie Gentle Birth Center in Salem, Oregon.
-I am also a certified lactation counselor, placenta encapsulator, childbirth educator, sexuality educator, yoga teacher, and reiki practitioner.
-As a birth professional, my goal is to help every family to have the best possible birth and postpartum experience.
+My name is Marcy, and I’m a doula and midwifery student.
+As a birth and postpartum professional, my goal is to help every family to have the best possible experience during the childbearing year.
 The care I give is personalized to fit each family’s individual needs, and takes into account their own unique vision of the ideal birth.
-I believe in providing compassionate, non-judgmental, evidence-based support.
-I am happy to serve families across the full spectrum of birth choices and outcomes.
-I gladly support the LGBT community, as well as people of color, gestational surrogates, single parents, and “non-traditional” families.
+I am happy to provide compassionate, non-judgmental, evidence-based support, and gladly welcome LGBTQIA individuals, people of color, and non-traditional family styles and relationships.

 I believe that pregnancy and birth are profoundly meaningful and transformative experiences that have a lifelong impact on parents and babies.
 Ideally, birth is supremely empowering, joyful, and life-altering.
 Pregnancy and birth are a rite of passage and peak life experience that should be honored, respected, and held with a sense of awe.

 I believe that care received during the childbearing year should be personalized to meet the needs of each individual, and should address the person as a whole by encompassing and honoring all aspects of the human experience, including social, emotional, cultural, spiritual, psychological, and physical.
 I believe that newborns and children are whole persons as described above, and deserve to be respected as unique, complex, sentient individuals.